A collection of 100+ essays on literary topics

 Go to Bookshop for more information about Neil Rathmell’s latest publications – 1549, Vive le Mole! and An Englishman (and his mother) Abroad.

 As a drama teacher and youth theatre director, Neil Rathmell wrote and directed many plays for performance by young people and has also written plays for adults.
-He is currently collaborating with Dr Trudy Stewart on a play about stammering.
-Unspoken will be produced by Leeds Arts Centre at The Carriageworks in July 2017.

 Go to Plays for details of scripts available for performance.